Skip to main content

 Here’s a breakdown of the six screen-capture commands:

-Print Screen (PrtScn): Captures the entire screen.
+• Print Screen (PrtScn): Captures the entire screen.
 If you have more than one display, this function captures everything shown across all connected displays as a single image.
 By default, this method does not save your image as a file, but merely sends the captured image to the Windows clipboard.
+(On Windows 11, pressing the Print Screen button on your keyboard may automatically open the Snipping Tool instead.
+But you can disable this by going to Settings > Accessibility > Keyboard, then toggling off the Use the Print screen key to open Snipping Tool.)

-Win + Shift + S: Captures a screenshot using the built-in screenshot tool called Snip & Sketch.
-The screen dims and provides four choices on a small toolbar (not including the Exit icon): Rectangular Snip, Freeform Snip, Window Snip, and Fullscreen Snip.
+• Win + Shift + S: Captures a screenshot using the built-in screenshot tool called Snip & Sketch (or the new Snipping Tool app in Windows 11).
+The screen dims and provides four choices on a small toolbar (not including the Exit icon): Rectangular snip/mode, Freeform snip/mode, Window snip/mode, and Fullscreen snip/mode.
 This tool does not save captures as an image, but merely sends them to the clipboard.
-We expand on this later in the guide.

-Win + G: Opens the Xbox Game Bar.
-Click the Capture button and then the Camera icon, and this tool will save an image to C:Users>(user name)>Videos>Captures by default.
+• Win + G: Opens the Xbox Game Bar.
+Select the Capture button and then the Camera icon, and this tool will save an image to C:Users>(user name)>Videos>Captures by default.

-If you’re using OneDrive, you can save screenshots to the cloud so they’re accessible from every device.
+If you’re using OneDrive, you can save screenshots on your Windows PC to the cloud so they’re accessible from every device.
 It does not save screenshots by default, however.
-Instead, you must click on the Cloud icon parked next to the System Clock (or in the Hidden Icons menu marked with an upward-facing arrow).
+Instead, you must select the Cloud icon next to the System clock (or in the Hidden icons menu marked with an upward-facing arrow).

 If this icon isn’t appearing, you may need to open the OneDrive app first and sign in to your account.
-After clicking on the Cloud icon, select Help & Settings, and click Settings on the pop-up menu.
-Next, click the Backup tab in the resulting pop-up window and check the box under Screenshots.
-Then click OK.
+After selecting the Cloud icon, choose the Help & settings gear icon and select Settings on the pop-up menu.
+Next, choose the Backup tab in the resulting pop-up window and check the box under Screenshots.
+Then select OK.

 In this case, you can press the first two Print Screen commands to automatically save an image file to OneDrive.
 You won’t see the screen flicker or dim for these commands — you’ll receive a notification instead.
 Be sure to sync the Screenshots folder if you want to access the images on your PC.